tessercat/daoistic-book/daodejing/54/english.md

-Good foundations don't crumble, good bonds aren't easy to break, and family lines don't end when they follow tradition.
+The well-raised aren't uprooted, the well-loved don't leave, families don't fail by following tradition.

-Cultivated within,
+Cultivate this within,
-their morality becomes reality.
+its character takes shape.

-Nurtured in the family,
+Nurture it in the family,
-their morality gathers momentum.
+its character quickens.

-Practiced in the community,
+Practice it in the community,
-their morality becomes growth.
+its character grows.

-Fostered in the nation,
+Promote it in the nation,
-their morality becomes abundance.
+its character flourishes.

-Promoted in society,
+Inspire it in the world,
-their morality becomes maturity.
+its character matures.

-Every person has them,
+I discover it within,
-every family has them,
+cherish it in families,
-every community has them,
+celebrate it in communities,
-every government has them,
+respect it in nations,
-every society has them.
+contemplate it in the world.

-So how do I know what society is like?
+So how do I know what people are like?

-Like this.
+Like that.